southalc/types/README.md

 ## Description

-Enable management of many things without writing puppet code!
 Like many other modules on puppet forge, this module creates resources from data defined in hiera hashes.
-The difference is that this module supports ALL types (and defined types) from ANY module.
+The difference is that this module supports ALL types and defined types from ANY module.
 This module also avoids using the legacy "create_resources" function in favor of iteration with abstracted resource types.
 Support for new types is enabled by using the `types` parameter with an array of additional types.
 Of course, when using types from other modules, the module actually providing the type must be present in the environment.

 By default, the module implements all the native resource types supported by the puppet agent, the ['file_line' type](https://forge.puppet.com/puppetlabs/stdlib/reference#file_line) from puppetlabs/stdlib,